Open sandboxFocusImprove this doc

 Install step 1

-2. Choose the Metalama driver and click Next.
+2. Choose the Metalama Workspace or Metalama Scratchpad driver and click Next.

 Add connection 1

-3. Specify the path to the C# project or solution, then click Ok.
+3. If you have chosen Metalama Workspace, specify the path to the C# project or solution, then click Ok.

 Add connection 2